Nothing says summer quite like the open flames, charcoal, and smoke of a good grill.

 We got the lowdown from grilling experts on which foods will grant you amazing results and which will melt into an unsalvageable mess.

 There aren’t as many do’s and don’ts of grilling as you might expect.

-“What many people don’t realize is that a grill is actually an oven,” says Chris Frost, head chef with meal planning biz ChefGood.
+“What many people don’t realize is that a grill is actually an oven,” says Peter Smith, a chef with the meal planning biz ChefGood.
 “So basically anything that you would put in the oven can be cooked in the BBQ with the lid down.
 The time will usually reduce, as the temperature is higher in the BBQ than in an oven.”